 We can visualize the network we have just created by using

 Each neuron is represented by a red dot at the location of its two weights.
 Initially, all the neurons have the same weights in the middle of the vectors, so only one dot appears.

 Now we train the map on the 1000 vectors for 1 epoch and replot the network weights.

 After training, note that the layer of neurons has begun to self-organize so that each neuron now classifies a different region of the input space, and adjacent (connected) neurons respond to adjacent regions.

 net.trainParam.epochs = 1; net = train(net,X); plotsompos(net)

-We can now use SIM to classify vectors by giving them to the network and seeing which neuron responds.
+We can now classify vectors by giving them to the network and seeing which neuron responds.

-The neuron indicated by "a" responded with a "1", so x belongs to that class.
+The neuron indicated by a "1" responded, so x belongs to that class.

 x = [0.5;0.3]; y = net(x)

 y = 30×1 0 0 0 0 0 0 0 0 0 0 ⋮